keenanbruni/kindle-highlights-dash/README.md

-# Kindle Highlights Visualizer
+# Kindle Highlights Dash

-// ...existing introduction if any...
+// waiting for Chrome Store to accept package

 ## What It Does
-Kindle Highlights Visualizer is a Chrome extension that extracts and visualizes Kindle highlights by chapter.
+Shows you what chapters you should reread in your Kindle book based on quantity of highlights.

 ## Extension Marketplace
 Find the extension on the Chrome Web Store: [Kindle Highlights Visualizer](https://chrome.google.com/webstore).